Beginner Bodyweight Workout Plan (No Equipment Needed)

 3. Ignoring form

 Bad form = slow progress and injury risk.
+Read this article to learn more about avoiding injuries.

 4. Quitting too early